anandSant24/angularCURDV/README.md

 # AngularCurdV
+#50 not using Pipe to filter and Adding filtering logic in Component it-self.

 #49 Impure Pipe
     notice wehn we type j in search and click on changeEmployeeName buttton Pipe is not executed to make it execute the solution is to make the pipe impure by setting the pure to false;